sfioritto/planningforaliens-old/_posts/2014-01-07-ignorance-is-productive.md

 ---
 layout: flexbox
-title: "clean, modular code is overrated"
+title: "Clean, Modular Code is Overrated"
 blurb: "The experts say your HTML and CSS should be clean, semantic, readable, and modular.
 But how much does it really matter?
 Maybe less than you think."
 author: "sean"
 ---